Hiatus Kaiyote: 2011–2013: Formation and Tawk Tomahawk

 In 2010, Nai Palm (born Naomi Saalfield) performed a solo show in Melbourne that was witnessed by Paul Bender.
 After the show, Bender approached Palm and suggested a collaboration.
 After working as a duo for a short time, they recruited Perrin Moss and Simon Mavin in 2011 and formed Hiatus Kaiyote.
 Mavin was then a member of The Bamboos but left that band to focus on Hiatus Kaiyote.

 Hiatus Kaiyote played their first gig at the 2011 Bohemian Masquerade Ball among sword swallowers, fire twirlers, and gypsy death core bands.
 In February 2012, the band opened for Taylor McFerrin in Melbourne.
 McFerrin was so impressed with them that he introduced their music to influential broadcaster and record label owner DJ Gilles Peterson.

 The band released their debut album Tawk Tomahawk independently in April 2012.
+The record is musically eclectic, with songs that incorporate genres from across the musical spectrum including ambient music, rock, psychedelia, lounge music and jazz.
 It was noticed by numerous musicians including Animal Collective and Dirty Projectors, and the band later received public endorsements from Erykah Badu, Questlove, and Prince, who urged their social media followers to explore the band's music.
 In early 2013, Gilles Peterson named them the Breakthrough Artists of the Year at his Worldwide Music Awards in London, and shortly thereafter they were introduced to Salaam Remi who had just started working as an A&R executive at Sony Music.
 Sony gave Remi the opportunity to start his own label, Flying Buddha, and his first signing was Hiatus Kaiyote.
 The band licensed Tawk Tomahawk to the label, adding an updated version of the song "Nakamarra" featuring Q-Tip.
 Following this release, the band toured internationally, and in 2014 were nominated for a Grammy Award for Best R&B Performance for "Nakamarra."
 They were the first Australian act to be nominated for a Grammy in an R&B category.